rmaierlit/expenslyfy.me/README.md

 ## How to get started:
 * Run npm install.
 * Run webpack.
-* Run mysql -u root < server/db/schema.sql to initialize the database.
+* Run mysql -u root < server/db/schema.sql to initialize the database (mysqld must be running).
+* Run npm start to launch the server.
 * Run npm test for mocha tests.
-* Run npm start to launch the server.
-* Navigate to localhost:6565 to view the app.
+* Navigate to localhost:6565 in a browser to view the app.

 ## Using the App:
 Username and password are required to log in.